aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-officemath/math-equations/_index.md

 ## Conclusion

 In this guide, we've covered how to use Aspose.Words for .NET to add math equations to a Word document using the provided C# source code.
 By following the steps provided, you can easily add math equations to your Word documents in your C# application.
-Aspose.Words offers tremendous flexibility and power for working with mathematical equations, allowing you to create professional, well-formatted documents.
+Aspose.Words offers tremendous flexibility and power for Words Processing with mathematical equations, allowing you to create professional, well-formatted documents.